 “The jobs we had previously wouldn’t allow us to stay home with the kids,” she says.
 “So that’s been a huge benefit for myself personally just to achieve that goal.
 We came across Uptown and it was a huge leap of faith, but we just felt like it was the right move for us and something that would benefit us.”

 Before becoming an Uptown Cheapskate franchisee, Justin worked for his local county parks and recreation department.
 He never imagined his foray into the business world would be in the highly lucrative upscale resale clothing.

 “I never thought I would open a clothing store by any stretch of the imagination,” he says.
 “The best part about owning a franchise is…it may sound cheesy…but it doesn’t really feel like work when I come into the store and it’s not like punching a clock.”

 YOU’RE NEVER ALONE IN THE UPTOWN CHEAPSKATE FRANCHISE FAMILY

-The Crumps opened their first Uptown Cheapskate store about 7 years ago.
+The Crumps opened their first Uptown Cheapskate store a decade ago.
 And although Jason says it was challenging at first, it was a good experience to be on his own and have home office support along the way.
 “Basecamp helped with a lot of things we needed.
 The second year was great and we decided to open another location three years into it or so.
 It’s been great,” he says.
 “The thing I value most from a franchise perspective is that I’m not alone.
 That’s why we bought a franchise, because we wanted to have that support.”